irenatfh/CRSSANT/README.md

 ### Install

 CRSSANT is packaged as a Python executable, so no prerequisites are needed.
-Download the appropriate executable below for your operating system:
+Download the appropriate executable from the [release](https://github.com/ihwang/CRSSANT/releases/tag/0.1) page and save it to a known path/location, e.g. `CRSSANT_path`.

 ### Run